keu/docs/astro/set-up-data-lineage.md

 ---
-sidebar_label: 'Integrate OpenLineage'
+sidebar_label: 'Integrate lineage'
-title: "Integrate OpenLineage with external systems"
+title: "Integrate data lineage from external systems to Astro"
 id: set-up-data-lineage
 description: Configure your external systems to emit OpenLineage data to Astro with Apache Airflow.
 toc_min_heading_level: 2
 toc_max_heading_level: 2
 ---

 [Data lineage](https://en.wikipedia.org/wiki/Data_lineage) is the concept of tracking data from its origin to wherever it is consumed downstream as it flows through a data pipeline.
 This includes connections between datasets and tables in a database as well as rich metadata about the tasks that create and transform data.
-You can observe data lineage to trace the history of a dataset, troubleshoot run failures, manage personally identifiable information (PII), and ensure compliance with data regulations.
+You can observe data lineage to:

+- Trace the history of a dataset.
+- Troubleshoot run failures.
+- Manage personally identifiable information (PII).
+- Ensure compliance with data regulations.

+This guide provides information about how lineage data is automatically extracted from Apache Airflow tasks on Astro and how to integrate external systems, including Databricks and dbt, that require additional configuration.
+To learn about how to view data lineage on Astro, see [View data lineage](data-lineage.md).

+## Data lineage on Astro

-To store lineage data that is emitted from any system, a lineage backend is required.
-Astro Deployments use [OpenLineage](https://openlineage.io/integration/apache-airflow/) (`openlineage-airflow`) as a backend for gathering lineage data.
-The OpenLineage Airflow library is installed on [Astro Runtime](runtime-image-architecture.md) by default.
+To view lineage data, it first needs to be extracted from an external application and then stored in a lineage backend.
+Astro uses the [OpenLineage Airflow library](https://openlineage.io/integration/apache-airflow/) (`openlineage-airflow`) to extract lineage from Airflow tasks and stores that data in the Astro control plane.
+The latest version of the OpenLineage Airflow library is installed on [Astro Runtime](runtime-image-architecture.md) by default.

 There are two ways to emit lineage data to Astro:

 - Run a task on Astro with a supported Airflow operator, such as the SnowflakeOperator.
 These operators include extractors that automatically emit lineage data and don’t require additional configuration.
 See [Supported Airflow operators](data-lineage-support-and-compatibility.md#supported-airflow-operators).
 - Integrate OpenLineage with an external service, such as dbt or Apache Spark, to emit data lineage outside of an Airflow DAG or task using an OpenLineage API key.

 The data lineage graph in the Cloud UI shows lineage data that is emitted with both methods, including jobs that are not run on the Astro data plane.
 This graph can provide context to your data before, during, and after it reaches your Deployment.
-See [View data lineage](data-lineage.md).

-## Integrate Astro's lineage backend with external systems
+## Extract lineage data from external systems to Astro

 To emit lineage data from an Airflow task that runs outside of Astro or from an external system that does not interact with Airflow: